Guidelines on use of e-mail and instant messaging

 "The information in this message, including any attachments, may contain confidential information intended only for the person(s) named above.
 Any other distribution, copying or disclosure which is not necessary and proper in the discharge of the University's functions is strictly prohibited.
 If you are not the intended recipient or have received this message in error, please notify us immediately by reply e-mail and permanently delete the original transmission from us, including any attachments, without making a copy.
 Thank you.”

 - Messages sent over the internet are especially vulnerable to privacy breaches or unintended disclosure.
-University employees are expected to use university provided technologies for the transmission of work related e-mail and instant messages.
-Further, e-mail and associated attachments must be stored in a location and way in which privacy is protected.
+University employees are expected to use university provided technologies for the transmission of work-related e-mail and instant messages.

-- Regularly dispose of e-mails that have only short-term, immediate or no value except those which relate to a Freedom of Information and Protection of Privacy Act (FIPPA) access request or an ongoing legal dispute.
+- Regularly dispose of e-mails that are transitory records, of only short-term, immediate or no value, except those which relate to a Freedom of Information and Protection of Privacy Act (FIPPA) access request or an ongoing legal dispute.
 The Privacy Officer or the University Secretary will notify you when e-mails should be retained because of a FIPPA request.